Volunteer FAQs - Database

 If you have any other queries that are not answered below please get in touch.

-A national online database which holds information on walkers and walks, as input by walk schemes.
-It is managed by the Walking for Health national centre, and is provided by BTCV (formerly known as the British Trust for Conservation Volunteers).
-It was developed in conjunction with the National Institute for Health and Clinical Excellence (NICE) in order to provide high quality evidence with which to evaluate walk schemes.
+The database holds information on walkers and walks, as input by walk schemes, in order to provide high quality evidence with which to evaluate walk schemes.

 It is for organisations that deliver walk schemes (Local Authorities, NHS bodies, County Sports Partnerships, Voluntary Groups etc.) to monitor and evaluate their schemes; and for the national centre to evaluate Walking for Health as a public health intervention and report the findings, helping to secure future national and local funding and support from government and other organisations.

-It stores information about walkers taken from completed Outdoor Health Questionnaires, and information about walks and walk schemes as entered by you.
-Finally, joining it all together is the information from the walk registers that you collect, which provides a ‘walk history’ that can tell you such things as:
+The database stores information about walkers taken from completed Walker Registration Forms, and information about walks and walk schemes as entered by you.
+The database can be used to create reports which can tell you:

 - Who is walking, by age band, gender, ethnicity, health condition etc.